forcedotcom/Einstein-GPT-for-Developers/README.md

 Einstein GPT for Developers is an AI powered developer tool that is available as an easy-to-install VS Code extension built using CodeGen, Salesforce’s secure, custom AI model.
 Our goal is to improve developer productivity through AI-based code generation.
 At this point of time, the Einstein GPT for Devs extension can:

 - Generate code from natural language instructions within an existing Apex class, trigger, or anonymous Apex file.
-Simply enter in a prompt describing what you'd like to build and see Apex code generated within your edit.
+Simply enter in a prompt describing what you'd like to build and see Apex code generated within your editor.

 <br>